Nosferatu31/gatsby-plugin-intl/README.md

 **Default Pages and Redirection**

-If redirect option is `true`, `/` or `/page-2` will be redirected to the user's preferred language router. e.g) `/ko` or `/ko/page-2`.
+If the redirect option is `true`, `/` or `/page-2` will be redirected to the user's preferred language router. e.g) `/ko` or `/ko/page-2`.
 Otherwise, the pages will render `defaultLangugage` language.
-You can also specify additional component to be rendered on redirection page by adding `redirectComponent` option.
+You can also specify additional components to be rendered on redirection page by adding `redirectComponent` option.

 ## Plugin Options